The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Post-processing

 Further optimization of this approach is warranted, and includes incorporation into our broader post-processing grid search and more rigorous exploration of the patterns outlined above as they relate to dataset properties and noise regimes.
-These will be explored in future work.
-The framework presented here has been adopted to provide a rigorous and uniform analysis to processing the full survey data.